btellstrom/DD2480_group_19_CI/README.md

 example JSON push events for another repo, called `demo_repo`.

 ## Implementation and unittesting of notifications
+Notifications are sent using the Github API, and the commit associated with the push event is marked with a status 'Pending', 'Success' or 'Failure'.
+This handled by the update_status() function in notify.py

 The notifications feature is tested in `test_notify.py`.
 It makes sure that the function `update_status` produces a url of the correct format when readin JSON data from a push event.
 A correct formatted url is one that can be used to send a POST request to the GitHub API.
 We also test that the resulting POST request will